Devatoria/go-mesos-executor/README.md

   * Command health checks
 * Tests
   * Docker containerizer
-  * Hooks management
-    * Run functions
-      * nil should be returned when hook executed well
-      * an error should be thrown when hook didn't execute well

 The executor actually does not handle custom parameters sent to Docker CLI.
 This has to be done with a matching enum (I think) and it is actually a little bit boring to do this :)